3nematix/MeetingRooms/README.md

 * We will be Working with Python3, so we need to install the package-management system for it
 <br/>`sudo apt-get install python3-pip`.

-* I personally love working with PostgreSQL, so for this tutorial I'm going to use it.
+* I personally love working with PostgreSQL, so for this tutorial, I'm going to use it.
 You can install PostgreSQL and its library with `sudo apt-get install -y libpq-dev postgresq`.

 <b>2.
 PostgreSQL Configuration</b>